Suggestion: Watch the 20 minutes video tutorial before reading this article

 G & G II Garments Factory Vietnam is rather unique in the sense that they are specialized in offering private label clothing.
 With design offices in both the United States and Vietnam, their in-house designers develop new styles each year.

-This is not that common in the textiles industry, as most factories only make products according to buyer design.
+This is not that common in the textile industry, as most factories only make products according to buyer design.
 That said, G & G can also make products according to buyer designs.

 They opened their factory in Ho Chi Minh City back in 2002, where they produce a wide range of apparel designs for their customers in the US, Europe, and other countries.